reflectoring/reflectoring.github.io/_posts/2021-07-18-complete-guide-to-cors.md

 - Hostname like `www.xyz.com`
 - Port number like `8000` or `80` (default HTTP port)

-**We consider two URLs to be of the same Origin only if all three elements match**.
+**We consider two URLs to be of the same origin only if all three elements match**.

 A more elaborate explanation of the Web Origin Concept is available in [RFC 6454](https://tools.ietf.org/html/rfc6454).

 ### Origin Server and Cross-Origin Server
-"Origin server" and "Cross-Origin server" are not CORS terms.
+The terms origin server and cross-origin server are not CORS terms.
 But we will be using these terms for referring to the server that is hosting the source application and the server to which the browser will send the CORS request.
 This diagram shows the main participants of a CORS flow:

 ![cors terms](/assets/img/posts/cors/CORS-terms.png)

 The following steps happen, when a user types in a URL: http://www.example.com/index.html in the browser:
  1. The browser sends the request to a server in a domain named `www.example.com`.
 We will call this server "**Origin server**" which hosts the page named `index.html`.
- 2. The "Origin server" returns the page named `index.html` as a response to the browser.
+ 2. The origin server returns the page named `index.html` as a response to the browser.
- 3. The "Origin server" also hosts other resources like the `movies.json` API in this example.
+ 3. The origin server also hosts other resources like the `movies.json` API in this example.
  4. The browser can also fetch resources from a server in a different domain like `www.xyz.com`.
 We will call this server "**Cross-Origin server**".
  5. The browser uses Ajax technology with the built-in `XMLHttpRequest` object, or since 2017 the new `fetch` function within JavaScript to load content on the screen without refreshing the page.